 You know what you need to do, but can’t get yourself to do it.

-You make excuses to stay the way you are, even though you’re unhappy.
+Excuses to stay the way you are, even though you’re unhappy, are the norm.

 You are sick and tired of living the way you live, but keep on living that way.